awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 If the keyring did not attempt any of the above behaviors, it MUST fail and it MUST NOT modify the [encryption materials](structures.md#encryption-materials).
-In failing, it MUST provide the failure message
-`No action taken by keyring on encrypt.`

 #### Generate Data Key